barbarer/py4e-int/_sources/functions/se-presurvey.rst

-Self-efficacy Survey 1
+Self-efficacy Pre-Survey
 -----------------------------------------------------

-Think about yourself and your learning when answering the following questions.
+Think about **yourself and your learning** when answering the following questions.

 ==============